darron/ff/README.md

 - [x] Redis: Make sure to add Record to list - so we can grab groups of them.
 - [x] Switch to spf13/cobra
 - [x] Split out the CLI.
-- [ ] Convert config to cobra flags - pass that in?
 - [x] Be able to insert Faked data into Repository via CLI
 - [ ] Had to turn off client side caching for miniredis tests - can we ONLY do that for tests? https://github.com/redis/rueidis#disable-client-side-caching
 - [x] Redis Implementation of NewsStory
 - [x] Link NewsStory to Record
 - [x] Redis: Make sure to add NewsStory to list - so we can see groups of them.
 - [x] Import via line of CSV.
+- [ ] Convert config to cobra flags - pass that in?
+- [ ] Need to deal with nullable booleans - there's lots of data we don't have.
+- [ ] Add GetAll() to interface.
+- [ ] Create GetAll() service endpoint.
+- [ ] Display GetAll() as simple table - click to display individual records.
 - [ ] Display Record on the Web, with stories gotten from related keys.
 - [ ] Postgres Implementation of Record
 - [ ] Postgres Implementation of NewsStory